ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 19. Write a function to determine if a TicTacToe board has a winner
  - Tic_Tac_Toe_Winner.cs

+20. Given an integer and an array of integers determine whether any two integers in the array sum to that integer.
+ - Target_Sum.cs

 Please let me know if you find any errors in the solutions.